Sparronator9999/YAMDCC/README.md

 Due to WinForms limitations, no.

+Technical explanation: A few specific WinForms controls used by MSI Fan Control look really bad when trying to recolour them to be dark themed.
+Also, built-in dialog boxes (for C# programmers, think `MessageBox.Show`) cannot be recoloured from their default white theme.

 ### .NET (Core) 5/6/8/<insert latest .NET version>!

-Converting to .NET *should* be simple for most components, except for the fan control service.
+Converting to .NET *should* be easy, but last time I attempted it, the MSI Fan Control service broke horribly (even when installing the [`Microsoft.Windows.Compatibility`](https://www.nuget.org/packages/Microsoft.Windows.Compatibility/)
+NuGet package).

-.NET support will come when I'm ready.
+.NET support will come when I'm ready, and when I've figured out how to write a Windows service in .NET.

 ### Doesn't WinRing0 have security issues?